powerapi-ng/pyRAPL/README.md

 	import pyRAPL

 	pyRAPL.setup()
-	measure = pyRAPL.Measurement('toto')
+	meter = pyRAPL.Measurement('bar')
-    measure.begin()
+	meter.begin()
 	# ...
-	# Piece of code to measure energy consumption
+	# Instructions to be evaluated.
 	# ...

-	measure.end()
+	meter.end()

-You can get the result of the measures using the property : `measure.result` this will return a [`Result`](https://pyrapl.readthedocs.io/en/latest/API.html#pyRAPL.Result) instance.
+You can also access the result of the measurements by using the property `meter.result`, which returns a [`Result`](https://pyrapl.readthedocs.io/en/latest/API.html#pyRAPL.Result) object.

-You can also use an output to handle this results, for example with the csv output : `measure.export(csv_output)`
+You can also use an output to handle this results, for example with the .csv output: `meter.export(csv_output)`

 ## Measure the energy consumption of a block

-Pyarpl allows also to measure a block with of instructions using the keyword  ```with```  as the example below:
+**pyRAPL** allows developers to measure a block of instructions using the keyword  ```with```  as the example below:

 	import pyRAPL
 	pyRAPL.setup()

-	whith pyRAPL.Measurement('toto'):
+	whith pyRAPL.Measurement('bar'):
 		# ...
-		# Piece of code to measure energy consumption
+		# Instructions to be evaluated.
 		# ...

-This will print the energy consumption of the block.
-To handle the measures instead of just printing them you can use any [`Output`](https://pyrapl.readthedocs.io/en/latest/Outputs_API.html) class that you pass to the Measurement object
+This will report the energy consumption of the block.
+To process the measurements instead of printing them, you can use any [`Output`](https://pyrapl.readthedocs.io/en/latest/Outputs_API.html) class that you pass to the `Measurement` object:

 	import pyRAPL
 	pyRAPL.setup()

 	dataoutput= pyRAPL.outputs.DataFrameOutput()

-	whith pyRAPL.Measurement('toto',output=dataoutput):
+	with pyRAPL.Measurement('bar',output=dataoutput):
 		# ...
-		# Piece of code to measure energy consumption
+		# Instructions to be evaluated.
     		# ...

 	dataoutput.data.head()